The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 Recently, we purchased a Colorado vacation package from Groupon.
-However, due to the Coronavirus pandemic we were unable to visit the resort destination.
+However, due to Colorado being unsafe to travel, we were unable to visit the resort destination.

 This way we are able to still use the money at a local business instead of requesting a refund.

 We love visiting local coffee and tea shops all around Colorado!
 Skip the big chains and support these local businesses instead.